benashford/rust-lazysort/README.md

 test benches::a_standard_bench ... bench:   3,055,734 ns/iter (+/- 348,407)
 ```

-The lazy approach is quite a bit faster; this is due to the 50,000 only being sorted enough to identify the first 1,000, the rest remain unsorted.  `BinaryHeap` is also quite fast.
+The lazy approach is quite a bit faster; this is due to the 50,000 only being sorted enough to identify the first 1,000, the rest remain unsorted.  `BinaryHeap` is also quite fast, for the same reason.

 The first 10,000 out of 50,000: